strimzi/strimzi-kafka-operator/development-docs/DEV_GUIDE.md

 ## IDE build problems

 The build also uses a Java annotation processor.
 Some IDEs (such as IntelliJ's IDEA) by default don't run the annotation processor in their build process.
 You can run `mvn clean install -DskipTests -DskipITs` to run the annotation processor as part of the `maven` build and the IDE should then be able to use the generated classes.
 It is also possible to configure the IDE to run the annotation processor directly.

+Eclipse users may find the [m2e-apt plugin](https://marketplace.eclipse.org/content/m2e-apt) useful for the automatic configuration of Eclipse projects for annotation processing.

 ## Building container images for other platforms with Docker `buildx`